-Awards, all of which have served as effective platforms to promote matchmaking and showcase South Africa's innovations, thereby promoting role models in innovation.
+TIA Business Case (2008).
+TIA Review Report (2013). role models in innovation.
 In line with the recommendations of the TIA Review Report, the agency has endeavoured to focus on return on investment that emphasises broad socioeconomic impact.

 On the other hand, TIA has not been successful in expanding its national footprint, primarily due to financial constraints.
 Nevertheless, there are opportunities to explore the more effective use of Technology Station facilities and other co-location models with partners in the National System of Innovation to reach the underserved parts of the country.
 A critical review of TIA's execution of its core mandate reveals that in the past five years the agency has supported a large number of innovations.
 However, the translation and commercialisation success rate has been suboptimal.
 As a result, TIA aims to reposition itself strategically within the National System of Innovation, directing a greater proportion of its resources towards the translation and commercialisation of publicly financed intellectual property emanating from higher education institutions and science councils.